wyne-ybanez/Weathertop-v2/README.md

 ## Future Implementations

-- I would like to make the web app truly responsive, for the mean time, it is only responsive if the screen size is minimized directly on the browser.
-It is not responsive for mobile phones.
 - I would like to add a footer for the webapp.
 - I would like to add toasts to the website to make it more user-friendly.
 - Error 404, error 500 handlers